The future of DRS is digital

 The Deposit Return Scheme is a government led initiative to reduce littering, where people pay a deposit on drinks containers and receive that deposit back when they return the container for recycling.

 Reward4Waste is a digital DRS.
-Our pioneering solution uses digitisation to capture in-scope drinks containers (of any size or material) so citizens can recycle at home, on-the-go, using a smart bin or RVM.
-The ultimate convenience.
+Our pioneering solution uses serialisation to capture in-scope drinks containers (of any size or material) so citizens can recycle at home, on-the-go, using a smart bin or RVM bringing the ultimate convenience.

 Reward4Waste is better for the environment, better for the economy, better for business and ultimately better for consumers.